astrotime/timenomad_app/index.md

 ## Explore astrology and astronomy in clarity and style

-The Time Nomad astrology app is **free for all its core functionality**.
-All additional features are optional and don't obstruct your use of the app in any way.
 Create as many astrological profiles as you need.
 You will own all your data as it is stored on your iCloud account, no registration, login or password is ever needed — you can start using it right away — either for yourself or for your astrological practice.

 {% include icon-appstore.html appname=site.my_app_store_name %}